GoogleCloudPlatform/cloudml-samples/CONTRIBUTING.md

 ### Contributors

-- You should have read the Python Dev Guide and in particular the [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).
+- Please read the Python Dev Guide and in particular the [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).

-- Having already read the documentation makes the review smoother, as fewer obvious mistakes would have to be pointed out, and gives you a head start to the progress.

 - Your Pull Request should be small and include a single logical change.